eirikeg1/Study-Notes/IN4310 - Deep Learning for Image Analysis/Exam preparation.md

 	* Use gradient ascent iteratively to update perturbation's to increase the loss of the input image
 * Defensive methods
 	* Adversarial training
+		* Find universal adversarial perturbation $\delta$ with Projected Gradient Descent, perform standard forward and backward pass of you network using $\delta$
+		* Is expensive and decreases predictive power
+	* Denoising in preprocessing
+	* Quantization
+		* Smaller changes removed
+	* Ensemble defense
+		*
+* Well-posedness (opposite is ill-posed)
+	* Problems where a solution exists, is unique and changes continuously with the input
+* Ill-conditioning
+	* Small changes in input can lead to big changes in output
 *